 Grade I and II separations very rarely require surgery.
 Even Grade III injuries usually allow return to full activity with few restrictions.
 In some cases a painful lump may persist, necessitating partial clavicle excision in selected individuals such as high caliber throwing athletes.
 Surgery can be very successful in these cases, but as always, the benefits must be weighed against the potential risks.

 Your sports medicine doctor at the Reno Orthopedic Center has extensive experience in dealing with the AC joint and all shoulder problems from arthritis to trauma to overuse conditions.
-I understand that these conditions can sometimes lead to significant lifestyle changes.
-As my patient, you can be assured of the best treatment available today and I will discuss with you all available options in the care of your shoulder problem.
+At ROC, we understand that these conditions can sometimes lead to significant lifestyle changes.
+As a patient, you can be assured of the best treatment available today and your doctor will discuss with you all available options in the care of your shoulder problem.